kev-ye/42_Minitalk/README.md

 ## Presentation

-The purpose of this project is to code a small data exchange program using UNIX signals.
+A small data exchange program using UNIX signals.